darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/module-order.md

 When processing an image, the active modules are applied in a specific order, which is shown in the right-hand panel of the darkroom view.
 This module provides information about the current ordering of the processing modules in the [pixelpipe](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md).
 The name of the currently-selected preset is shown in the module header (or "custom" if the user has manually modified the order).
 The following presets are available for selection.

 v3.0 RAW
-: This is the default module order for [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md#scene-referred-workflow) RAW development workflow.
+: This is the default module order for scene-referred RAW development workflow.
+This should be used for new edits of RAW files and assumes a linear RGB input.

 v3.0 JPEG
 : This is the default module order for JPEG development.
+It assumes a non-linear RGB input, such as sRGB or any RGB color space with an EOTF.

 legacy
-: This module order is used for the legacy [display-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md#display-referred-workflow) workflow.
-You will also see this order displayed for any images you previously edited in darktable prior to version 3.0.
+: This module order is used for the legacy display-referred workflow, for edits histories created with darktable versions prior to 3.0 (2019).

 ---